jlehtine/c-pluff/examples/cpfile/README.txt

 Overview
 --------

-On Linux, the file(1) utility can be used to determine file type and to get information about contents of a file.
-Here are couple of examples of file usage.
+On UNIX systems the file(1) utility can be used to determine file type and to get information about contents of a file.
+Here are couple of examples of file usage in a Linux environment.

   $ file /sbin/init
   /sbin/init: ELF 32-bit LSB executable, Intel 80386, version 1 (SYSV),